Indonesian presidential rivals plan to challenge official election results with allegations of fraud - ExBulletin

-Indonesian presidential rivals plan to challenge official election results with allegations of fraud

-JAKARTA The camps of the two Indonesian presidential candidates who appear to have lost last month's elections said Thursday they plan to challenge the official results in the Constitutional Court citing allegations of widespread fraud.
+JAKARTA, Indonesia (AP) The camps of two Indonesian presidential candidates who appear to have lost in last month's elections said Thursday they plan to challenge the official results in the Constitutional Court citing allegations of widespread fraud.

 Indonesians voted on February 14 to elect the successor to popular President Joko Widodo, who is serving his second and final term.
 The election is a three-way race between current Defense Minister Prabowo Subianto and two former provincial governors, Anies Baswedan and Ganjar Pranowo.

-Subianto is a former general linked to past human rights abuses who enjoyed the tacit support of the outgoing president because Widodos' son is Subianto's vice-presidential running mate.
-Subianto claims victory on Election Day, after unofficial tallies showed he won the vote with nearly 60 percent of the vote.
+Subianto is a former general linked to past human rights abuses who enjoyed the tacit support of the outgoing president, as Widodos' son is Subianto's running mate for vice president.
+Subianto claimed victory on Election Day after unofficial tallies showed he won the poll with nearly 60% of the vote.

 The General Election Commission officially tallied more than 78% of the votes on Thursday, with Subianto with 58.82%, Baswedan 24.50% and Pranowo 16.68%.
 Baswedan and Pranowo refused to concede and alleged electoral fraud.